 Represents the unique issuing of a product on a specific date with specific release information such as the country, label, barcode and packaging.
-For example "Sea of No Cares" (release id: 4e4ba41e-24ae-3f57-87f6-3d8f19ae9483) is one version of the album released by Great Big Sea.
+For example "Sea of No Cares" is one version of the album released by Great Big Sea.